zi-yang-kang/zi-yang-kang.github.io/_pages/about.md

 ---

 <br>
 I am a fifth-year graduate student at the <a href="https://www.gsb.stanford.edu/programs/phd/academic-experience/students/ziyang-kang" style="text-decoration:none">Stanford Graduate School of Business</a>.
+I will join the <a href="https://cmsa.fas.harvard.edu/" style="text-decoration:none">Center of Mathematical Sciences at Harvard University</a> as a Postdoctoral Fellow later this year.

-In summer 2023, I will join the <a href="https://cmsa.fas.harvard.edu/" style="text-decoration:none">Center of Mathematical Sciences at Harvard University</a> as a Postdoctoral Fellow.
+In July 2024, I will join the <a href="https://www.economics.utoronto.ca/index.php" style="text-decoration:none">Department of Economics at the University of Toronto</a> as an Assistant Professor.

 I work on market design, mechanism design, and industrial organization.
-My research applies a theoretical lens to problems in policy design and evaluation.
+My research applies a theoretical lens to policy design and evaluation.

 I have a two-word first name, "Zi Yang"; my last name is "Kang."